 Poppyseed is an oilseed obtained from the opium poppy (Papaver somniferum) that is commercially cultivated in some parts of Asia.
 Don’t hesitate, poppy seeds do not contain any narcotic properties, unlike opium gum.

 Raw poppy seeds do not have any flavor.
-However, roasted poppy seeds render a nutty flavor similar to sesame, also exhibits mild spicy notes.
+However, roasted poppy seeds render a nutty flavor similar to sesame, also exhibit mild spicy notes.

 Bakers use sesame and poppy seeds interchangeably in baked goods like bread, cakes, cookies, and candies.